Crimsondrac1/AwesomeNoteTaker/README.md

   ---
   ## Installation
-  #### If you want to run the aplication, you will need to install NodeJS, Express, Path, JSON-Server and FS.
+  #### If you want to run the aplication, you will need to install NodeJS, Express, and FS.
 Start with 'node server' to run on local host on port 3001.

   ## Media
   Screenshot: